 Dr. Cappello has been involved in a number of research projects related to head and neck cancer surgery.
 He has also contributed to more than 20 peer-reviewed publications and poster presentations.

 Dr. Cappello is a member of the American Medical Association, the American Academy of Otolaryngology-Head and Neck Surgery, and the American Rhinologic Society.

 Dr. Cappello practices in our SouthPark (6035 Fairview Road, Charlotte, NC) office.
-To make an appointment with him, call 704-295-3000.
-You can also request an appointment online or through myCEENTAchart.
+To make an appointment with him, you may do so online or through myCEENTAchart.